Skip to main content

 3. Install the Deployed Contract

-stellar registry create-alias my-contract-instance
+stellar registry create-alias unverified/my-contract-instance

 After installation, you can interact with the contract using stellar-cli: